adelino-py/Pokedex-pokemon/README.md

 # Pokemon Pokedex

-This repository is a personal project co-authored with @pedro-caldas.
+This repository is a personal project co-authored with [@Pedro-Caldas](https://github.com/Pedro-Caldas).
 We analyze 151 Pokemons from the [pokeapi.co API](https://pokeapi.co/).

 Also, we made a Google Data Studio Dashboard with the extracted .csv from the pokedex_code.ipynb file.